 In guardianship proceedings, Utah Code Ann. § 75-5-303 provides:

-(2) [u]pon the filing of a petition, the court shall set a date for hearing on the issues of incapacity. (b) Unless the allegedly incapacitated person has counsel of the person's own choice, the court shall appoint an attorney to represent the person in the proceeding the cost of which shall be paid by the person alleged to be incapacitated, unless the allegedly incapacitated person and the allegedly incapacitated person’s parents are indigent. (c) If the court determines that the petition is without merit, the attorney fees and court costs shall be paid by the person filing the petition. (d) If the court appoints the petitioner or the petitioner's nominee as guardian of the incapacitated person, regardless of whether the nominee is specified in the moving petition or nominated during the proceedings, the petitioner shall be entitled to receive from the incapacitated person reasonable attorney fees and court costs incurred in bringing, prosecuting, or defending the petition.
+(2) (a) Upon the filing of a petition, the court shall set a date for hearing on the issues of incapacity. (b) Unless the allegedly incapacitated person has counsel of the person’s own choice, the court shall appoint an attorney to represent the person in the proceeding the cost of which shall be paid by the person alleged to be incapacitated, unless the allegedly incapacitated person and the allegedly incapacitated person’s parents are indigent. (c) If the court determines that the petition is without merit, the attorney fees and court costs shall be paid by the person filing the petition. (d) If the court appoints the petitioner or the petitioner's nominee as guardian of the incapacitated person, regardless of whether the nominee is specified in the moving petition or nominated during the proceedings, the petitioner shall be entitled to receive from the incapacitated person reasonable attorney fees and court costs incurred in bringing, prosecuting, or defending the petition.

 Thus, there are certain circumstances where the court does not have to appoint counsel.